-The public and private keys used in the Diffie-Hellman and EC Diffie-Hellman key agreement schemes are generated internally by the module using the same DSA and ECDSA key generation compliant with [FIPS186-4] and [SP800-56Arev3].
-The Diffie-Hellman key agreement scheme generates keys using safe primes defined in RFC7919 and RFC3526, as described in the next section.
+The public and private keys used in the EC Diffie-Hellman key agreement schemes are generated internally by the module using ECDSA key generation compliant with [FIPS186-4] and [SP800-56ARev3].
+The Diffie-Hellman key agreement scheme is also compliant with [SP800-56ARev3], and generates keys using safe primes defined in RFC7919, as described in the next section.